FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 #### Working directory

-Here the connection is interrupted because of a <span class="code">`workingdir `</span>issue when connecting to the Transfer CFT SFTP via an SFTP client:
+Here the connection is interrupted because of a `workingdir `issue when connecting to the Transfer CFT SFTP via an SFTP client:

 ```
 Error: Unable to open .: received failure with description 'The working directories in CFTSEND and CFTRECV for the IDF are not the same'